gschmutz/kafka-workshop/05-working-with-avro-and-java/README.md

     }
 ```

-The `main()` method accepts 3 parameters, the number of messages to produce, the time in ms to wait in-between sending each message and the ID of the producer.
+The `main()` method accepts 3 parameters, the number of messages to produce, the time in ms to wait inbetween sending each message and the ID of the producer.

 Now run it using the `mvn exec:java` command.
-It will generate 1000 messages, waiting 10ms in-between sending each message and use 0 for the ID.
+It will generate 1000 messages, waiting 10ms inbetween sending each message and use 0 for the ID.

 ```
 mvn exec:java@producer -Dexec.args="1000,100,0"